Introducing the Galleri multi-cancer early detection test

 Receive your results

-You will receive your test result about two weeks after your blood sample is received at the GRAIL lab.
+Recuro Health will contact you when your result is ready — about 2-3 weeks after your blood is received at the GRAIL lab.

 The test is covered by Okta with no out of pocket expense for the employee.
 Any additional testing would be subject to regular medical plan processing and cost structure.